eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Redis
 		* Memcached
 		* Elasticsearch
 + skill set:
+	- We are looking for a Senior Software Engineer to join our Data Science team and help further develop Deezer’s data-driven mindset.
+	- We are part of the BI and Data Analytics team, whose mission is to find the correct levers within the product to further drive Deezer’s growth.
+Through our analysis and predictions tools, we ensure Deezer is fitting our users’ needs.
+	- As a Senior Software Engineer in the Data Science team, you will be responsible for the engineering and implementation of scalable technical solutions around data science production.
+This solution will have significant impact to Deezer’s results in areas of fraud detection, churn, inactivty & conversion.
+	- What you will do:
+		* Develop a deep understanding of the business & product and their requirements to develop solutions to insure the fully adoption of our prediction modelling (visualisation, alerting, API).
+		* Design, build, and maintain data pipelines between our Data science team & product, CRM and other relevant systems.
+		* Help our Data Scientists implement and maintain those ML pipelines & data architecture related, supervise the GCP migration and deployment of real time modelling.
+		* Improve and build solutions to address architectural gaps or technical debt.
+		* Propose best technologies for ***data processing and data framework***, test regularly new technologies that may ease team work (***Skein, Meta Flow***).
+		* Mentor Data Scientists on their Engineering skills ; Drive enforcement of standards, tools and methodologies ; Ensure that the pipeline is fully tested.
+		* Participate in story planning, standups and retrospectives.
+		* Produce documentation and tutorials that enable other teams to use easily our pipeline.
+		* Pro-active communication to users and management on issues.
+	- What we are looking for:
+		* At least 5 years of experience of software engineering/data engineering, with a degree in computer science.
+		* Experience in micro services architecture
+		* Experience with Docker, Kubernetes, REST API.
+		* Fluent in at least one language in Python, Scala Java;
+		* Experience of functional code.
+		* Experience in designing, building and launching efficient & reliable data pipelines is preferred.
+		* Experience with Hadoop/Hive, Spark, Cassandra and data warehouse technologies is preferred.
+		* Passion for technology, industry research and enjoys solving business problems.
+		* Experience in Agile Processes, Test Driven Development and Framework design.
+		* Excellent verbal, written, communication, interpersonal and presentation skills - ability to clearly communicate data analyses results to end users.
+	- Bonus Points.
+		* Building and launching new data models that provide intuitive analytics for the analysts and customers.
+		* Mathematical/machine learning background with the ability to understand & implement distributed algorithms.
++ skill set:
+	- As part of this initiative, we are looking for a Data Engineer and help us build a scalable petabyte scale data lake and Enterprise Data Warehouse (EDW) using modern tech stack from the ground up using open source technologies.
+Success in this role comes from marrying a strong data engineering background with product and business acumen to deliver scalable data pipelines and analytics solutions that can enable advanced analytics via a self-service user interface.
+	- Experience building and supporting modern data lake and EDW technologies (Hadoop, Spark, Cloud, NoSQL etc.) and workflow technologies (eg. Airflow)
+	- Solid understanding of Google Cloud Platform, Python, Hive, and Kafka
+	- Experience with Tableau, Google Analytics and BigQuery (or any other Big data/Cloud equivalent) etc.
+	- Experience working with and processing structured, unstructured, and semi-structured data
+	- Experience building data systems at scale
++ skill set:
 	- Joining us as a Data Engineer, you'll play a key role in one of the aspects of developing software/tech for best in class road features, navigation, and high definition maps.
 You'll bring your experience and skills to our exciting project within a competent, cross-functional, passionate and self-organized team.
 	- Take ownership, improve, scale and iterate on existing data processing pipelines